Skip to main content

 Where we are going

 We are going to keep singing.
 We are going to keep travelling.
-We are going to keep bringing Khayelitsha to the world and the world back to Khayelitsha.
-And in time, we hope to open the same doors for the next generation of young artists from our community that opened for us — only this time, with transparency, fair pay, and ownership built into the foundation.
+We are going to keep carrying Khayelitsha to the world and the world back to Khayelitsha.
+And in time, we hope to open the same doors for the next generation of young artists from our community that opened for us — only this time, with fair pay, ownership, and accountability built into the work from the beginning.

 Our Freedom Day concert

-Our first concert as Lizwi Choir, recorded live on Freedom Day 2026.
+Our first concert as Lizwi Choir, recorded live on Freedom Day, 27 April 2026, is available to watch in full.